binsec/binsec.github.io/_posts/2002-10-17-phd-postdoc-offer.md

 categories: jobs hidden
 date: 2002-10-27
 ---
 We are hiring **postdocs, PhD students and interns in software security and program analysis**.
 Successful candidates will work on topics like vulnerablity detection and analysis, or software reverse engineering, deobfuscation, formal verification and protection.
+All positions are fully-funded.